cultureamp/terraform-buildkite-plugin/README.md

 ## Placeholder

-Some change needs more change
+Some change needs more change - is squash best?